Giddy-Up224/CYD-JK-BMS-Display-BLE/README.md

 Future Features:
 - List and select available devices
-- Show device name on home screen header
+- Show device name on home screen header (Or check out idea below)
 - Variable screen dimming using onboard LDR (option selectable from settings)
-- Add ability to show multiple devices by scrolling through main screen
+- Add ability to show multiple devices by scrolling through main screen.
+(Or check out idea below)

+Where I'm going:
+- branch: `dev_redo_ui`
+- It is working half decently.
+- Check TODO for `update_bms_display()` in `screens.cpp`
+- I was thinking of having the UI cycle through all the connected BMSes and showing the connected BMS name with its data

 ## Build Instructions